 Qing Dynasty Cranes 19th century

 Here’s a 19th century painting of Qing Dynasty Cranes that I came across several years ago.
-I was told it was Qing Dynasty by someone at one of the leading auction houses, but that’s about all I learned at that time, since they were in New York, and I’m near San Diego.
+I was told it was Qing Dynasty by someone at one of the leading auction houses, but that’s about all I learned at that time, since they were in New York, and I was near San Diego.
+I’m in Portland, Oregon now.

 Here’s your homework assignment for anyone reading this post that has an interest, and some knowledge about Qing Dynasty art and artists.
 What, and/or who, do the red chop marks represent?
 I’d really like to know.